A data story

 Excess signups

-Cumulative chess.com signups attributable to The Queen's Gambit between October 2020 and December 2024, compared to the Prophet counterfactual.
+Cumulative chess.com signups associated with the post October 2020 boom, through December 2024, compared to the Prophet counterfactual.

 Persistence